Answer Interview Questions on Professional Development

 The Best Way to Answer

-The first step is to make sure you have a professional development plan at all times since you never know when you will need to transition into job search mode.
+Don’t wait until you’re actively job searching.
+The first step is to make sure you always have a professional development plan, since you never know when you will need to transition into job search mode.
+You might lose your job due to a layoff or other termination and need to ramp up quickly.
+Having a plan ready will save you time and give you the confidence to get moving on your search.

-In most cases, this should include mastering the latest area of technology being tapped by employers in your sector.
-So a project manager might be prepared to say, "I have been working on strengthening my business intelligence skills and have taken (or plan to take) a seminar on advanced Plex system ERP applications."
+Show off tech skills.
+In most cases, your professional development plan should include mastering the latest area of technology being tapped by employers in your sector.
+So, a project manager might be prepared to say, "I have been working on strengthening my business intelligence skills and have taken (or plan to take) a seminar on advanced Plex system ERP applications."

 Try to incorporate some reference to a hot industry trend in your plan if possible.
 Review the latest journal articles and conference agendas for your professional associations and speak to well-informed colleagues for ideas.
 For example, a hospital administrator might say, "I have been reading articles on using electronic health records to generate clinical quality measures and plan to attend a seminar at the next Hospital Association conference on the topic."

+Don’t be afraid to talk about areas of potential improvement.
 Finally, if you have been working on an area that could use some improvement you might mention that strategy as part of your plan.
-For example, if you are in a field where presenting to groups is not a core skill but is somewhat valued, you might say "I plan to work on my presentation skills by taking a workshop on optimizing the use of presentation tools like PowerPoint.
+For example, if you are in a field where presenting to groups is not a core skill but is somewhat valued, you might say, "I plan to work on my presentation skills by taking a workshop on optimizing the use of presentation tools like PowerPoint.
 I have always gotten positive feedback about my presentations but would like to jazz them up a bit."